nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### OPTIONAL: Hermit's Hideaway

 - Talk to Kid
-- Fuck you, you casual bitch I ain't gonna tell you how to save a girl.
-Do that yourself.
+- Find out how to save Kid by yourself coz I'm never telling you that.
+This is supposed to be a speedrun.
 - Enjoy Exploring and the Music.

 ### El Nido Triangle